Listen to This Article:

 4. Saffron

-Saffron is the most expensive spice in the world by weight, due to the labor-intensive process of harvesting the stigma.
+Saffron is the most expensive spice in the world by weight due to the labor-intensive process of harvesting the stigma.
 Each crocus flower only makes three strands of saffron, and they must be removed one at a time using tweezers.

 5. Matsutake Mushrooms

 Matsutake mushrooms are highly prized in Japanese cuisine and are one of the most expensive types of mushrooms in the world.
 They have a strong, earthy aroma and a firm, meaty texture.
-They are harvested in the fall and can be eaten raw or cooked in a variety of dishes, such as soups, stews, and rice dishes.

-These large mushrooms are native to Japan, but can also be found in parts of China, Korea, and the Pacific Northwest region of the United States.
+These large mushrooms are native to Japan, but some species can also be found in parts of China, Korea, and the Pacific Northwest region of the United States.
 Like truffles, they cannot be reliably grown.
 Instead, they are foraged from among the roots of red pine trees.

 A mushroom this rare should be the focus of the dish.
 In Escoffier’s plant-based culinary arts programs, students can explore how to make vegetables, fruits, and grains the star of the show.*